Mubassira06/Arogga-BD-Manual-Testing-Project/README.md

 ---

 ## 📚 Documentation
-Test Plan: Outlined objectives, scope, resources, and timelines.
+Test Plan: Outlined objectives, scope, resources, timelines and more.

 Mind Maps (XMind): Visualized test scenarios for each module.